-Communication, and Activism.
-She occasionally teaches special topics
+She occasionally teaches special topics courses such as Activism, Sexual

-Introduction to Communication Theory.
-Some of her scholarly interests
+Communication Theory.
+Some of her scholarly interests include love,

 likes to use a variety of teaching techniques and activities, including

 direct democracy, role play, and "real life" application.